After you've applied

 If you are required to obtain a student visa for your studies, our Visa and Immigration Team will send you a CAS.
 The process for issuing a CAS cannot start until your offer is unconditional and we have received your passport details.

-It is important to note that the earliest you can apply for your visa is three months before the start of your studies.
-Therefore, the Visa and Immigration Team will not begin issuing the CAS documents for October entry until around July if you are coming directly onto the academic course, or earlier if you are taking a pre-sessional English language programme first or if your course start date is earlier.
+The Visa and Immigration Team will begin issuing the CAS documents for October entry around July if you are coming directly onto the academic course, or earlier if you are taking a pre-sessional English language programme first or if your course start date is earlier.

 The CAS will be sent by email and will include the CAS reference number you need for your visa application, you do not need to contact us to request your CAS, we will send this to you as soon as it is ready.
 While waiting to receive your CAS, you can find full details of the student visa application process on the Gov.UK website at the following link: https://www.gov.uk/browse/visas-immigration and you can also find more information about visas on our visas and immigration web pages.